tchambers14/tchambers14.github.io/_drafts/2020-10-10-Optimism and humility - using best practice.md

 It is tempting to think that each new problem is special and different but that is rarely the case.

-See books on software engingeering from the 1960s and see the multimillion dollar consulting empires that assit companies in deliverying software projects.
+See books on software engineering from the 1960s and see the multimillion dollar consulting empires that assist companies in delivering software projects.

 I find myself starting from scratch time and time again.
 My new mantra has become, someone has done this before.